codefeedr/kafkaquery/README.md

 `-t, --timeout <seconds>`  - Terminates the program once no new message has arrived for the specified duration.

+##### Start strategy:

-`--from-earliest`  - messages are processed from the earliest available offset (default).
+`--start earliest`  - messages are processed from the earliest available offset (default).

-`--from-latest`  - messages are processed from the latest available offset.
+`--start latest`  - messages are processed from the latest available offset.
 <br><br>

 ##### Output destinations: